Victorinox Fibrox 10" Chef's Knife

 Performance Results

-- 10-inch blade perfect for breaking down whole chickens and large cuts
+- 10-inch blade perfect for breaking down steaks and large cuts

 - Exceptional reach for slicing motion on oversized vegetables